rzc0d3r/DarkSouls/wiki/Stats_EN.md

 **Note:** If you walk away from the bonfire or press the hotkey that opens/closes the level-up window, all changes will be discarded!

-All stats can be leveled from 1 to 99.
+All stats, except humanity, can be leveled from 1 to 99.

-Each stat has its own **soft caps** that reduce the efficiency of further leveling.
+Each stat, except humanity, has its own **soft caps** that reduce the efficiency of further leveling.

 ---